airshipit/airshipui/docs/source/developers.md

     make # Note running behind a proxy can cause issues, notes on solving is in the Appendix

 **NOTE:** Make will install node.js-v12.16.3 into your tools directory and will use that as the node binary for the UI building, testing and linting.
 For windows this can be done using [cygwin](https://www.cygwin.com/) make.
+Windows may also require [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) for the sqlite dependency.

 Run the airshipui binary